ucn-triumf/polarization-foils-bl05-202107/README.md

 - refs/ : place for relevant references

-- reports : presentation files for report
+- reports/ : presentation files for report

 - results/ : use this to place your analysis results